Wasps RFC: Wasps in Coventry: 2014–2022

-Financial troubles, administration and relegation: 2022–
+Financial troubles and administration: 2022

-On 15 May 2022, Wasps failed to repay the £35m bond finance they had raised in 2015, however stated they hoped to re-finance by 13 August.
+On 15 May 2022, Wasps failed to repay the £35 million bond finance they had raised in 2015, however stated they hoped to re-finance by 13 August.
 On 13 August 2022, Wasps did not refinance the bond, with owner Derek Richardson stating "we are not in administration and we are not going to be" after rumours of administration appeared on the internet.

 On 21 September 2022, Wasps Holdings announced their intention to appoint administrators due to ongoing financial difficulty.
 After a second notice of intention was filed on 4 October, the club were suspended from all tournaments on 12 October due to inability to field a team and Wasps Holdings were placed into administration on 17 October 2022 with all their playing and coaching staff made redundant.
 The team had their current results removed and were also relegated to the RFU Championship, the second tier of English rugby.
 The club had debts totalling £95 million.

 On 30 October it was confirmed that the administrators had accepted an offer from a consortium to buy the club, with the RFU expecting a 'decision ahead of Christmas.'

 The club confirmed on 16 December that the club had been successfully sold and exited administration.
 It was also confirmed that they had satisfied all RFU requirements to join the Championship from the 2023–24 season.
-They are rumoured to be remaining in the West Midlands as they are rumoured to have agreed a groundshare with Solihull Moors at the ARMCO Arena.
+They were rumoured to be remaining in the West Midlands as they were rumoured to have agreed a groundshare with Solihull Moors at the ARMCO Arena.

-Following an extended deadline of 14th February 2023 to submit an application to the RFU Wasps were announced as formally able to compete in the Championship for the 2023-24 season on 15th February.
+Following an extended deadline of 14 February 2023 to submit an application to the RFU Wasps were announced as formally able to compete in the Championship for the 2023–24 season on 15 February.
+However, this position was rescinded on 18 May 2023 as a result of a failure to hit a deadline to confirm commitments made when the licence was first approved in December.
+As a result, they were immediately placed "at the bottom of the playing pyramid in tier ten" of the English rugby union system, but as of 2025 are yet to resume competitive play.

+Proposed move to Swanley

+In 2023 a Sevenoaks District Council spokesman said that Wasps, owned by Christopher Holland, were considering building a multi-use stadium, training facilities, a hotel, and enabling development on the outskirts of Swanley, Kent.

 Rivalries

 Wasps' main rival were Harlequins in Twickenham, London.
 Both clubs were once unified as Hampstead Football Club.
-Wasps split from Hampstead Football Club (which changed its name to Harlequin F.C. in 1870) over discourse among members in 1867.
+Wasps split from Hampstead Football Club (which changed its name to Harlequin F.C. in 1870) over discord among members in 1867.

-Following Wasps' move to Coventry, Wasps tried to kindle rivalries with other clubs in the Midlands region of England.
+Following Wasps' move to Coventry, Wasps tried to kindle rivalries with other clubs in the Midlands of England.
 This included the likes of Leicester Tigers and Northampton Saints leading one rugby commentator to state that the games, "lack the history that a derby demands".